SONO Price Reaches $0.0012 (SONO)

 - EXMR (EXMR) traded 49.9% higher against the dollar and now trades at $3.08 or 0.00042838 BTC.

-SONO is a PoW/PoS coin that uses the SkunkHash hashing algorithm.
-It launched on August 20th, 2017.
+SONO (CRYPTO:SONO) is a PoW/PoS coin that uses the SkunkHash hashing algorithm.
+It was first traded on August 20th, 2017.
 SONO’s total supply is 2,084,823 coins.
+SONO’s official Twitter account is @AltComCoin.
 SONO’s official website is projectsono.io.
-SONO’s official Twitter account is @AltComCoin.

 According to CryptoCompare, “AltCommunity Coin (ALTCOM) is a PoW/PoS hybrid cryptocurrency based on the SkunkHash algorithm. “

-SONO can be traded on the following cryptocurrency exchanges: Crex24.
-It is usually not currently possible to buy alternative cryptocurrencies such as SONO directly using U.S. dollars.
-Investors seeking to trade SONO should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SONO using one of the aforementioned exchanges.
+SONO can be traded on these cryptocurrency exchanges: Crex24.
+It is usually not possible to buy alternative cryptocurrencies such as SONO directly using US dollars.
+Investors seeking to trade SONO should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SONO using one of the aforementioned exchanges.

 Receive News & Updates for SONO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SONO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.